PureCloud for Customer Service

 And my counterpart in marketing is insisting that we add even more capabilities, like social media, to retain and grow market share.
 But any new additions to our technology may bring it all crashing down.

 I have a great team and most days we can press through with workarounds and get what needs to be done accomplished by sheer force.
 But I know there’s a breaking point ahead.
 If things don’t start changing for the better, we’ll continue to frustrate customers, suffer lower NPS scores, demoralize staff, lose efficiency and eventually crash.

 The path forward

 I was amazed by everything it could do!
-I could offer the customer any number of ways to communicate...a phone call, email, tweets, and even chat with co-browsing.
+I could offer the customer any number of ways to communicate...a phone call, email, tweets, text message, and even chat with co-browsing.
 It’s a single (yes, just one!), intuitive desktop.
 And since you only need an internet connection to make it work, I can start using at-home agents to fill my peak season gap.

 Changing for the good

 Everything’s still changing, but this time it’s all great!
 We were up and running on the new PureCloud customer service solution within weeks.
 Training time is down, employee satisfaction is up, and I’m actually looking forward to our next round of NPS data.